 The project items navigation pane provides quick access to items in the project.
 Double-click on an item to open it.

-Each content item in the project items pane has a context menu displayed when you hover the mouse over an item; the menu options are the same as those in the project overview.
+Each content item in the project items pane has a context menu displayed when you hover over an item; the menu options are the same as those in the project overview.
 You can select multiple items in the list the same way as in the project overview.

 It is only one version of a page that is associated with the project.
 This means you can have a published version of a page and several drafts, and any one of these versions can be associated with the project.
 If the associated version is the published version, the project overview displays Published for that item.
 If it is not the published version, the overview displays Draft, Previously Published, Expired and so on.